"Klaatu barada nikto" is a phrase originating in the 1951 science fiction film

 The humanoid alien protagonist of the film, Klaatu (Michael Rennie), commanded Helen Benson (Patricia Neal) that, were anything to happen to him she must say the phrase to the robot Gort (Lockard Martin).
 In response Gort relented from destroying the Earth and resurrected Klaatu from death.

-Edmund H. North, who wrote The Day the Earth Stood Still, also created the alien language used in the film, including the phrase "Klaatu barada nikto".
+Usage in 2008 remake Edmund H. North, who wrote The Day the Earth Stood Still, also created the alien language used in the film, including the phrase "Klaatu barada nikto".
 The official spelling for the phrase comes directly from the script (as shown in the above image) and provides insight as to its proper pronunciation.

 The phrase was never translated in the film and neither Edmund North nor 20th Century Fox ever released an official translation.